(919) 752-3088

 How Courts Look at Parental Fitness When Affairs Are Involved

-When a custody case raises infidelity, courts examine whether the behavior affects parenting capacity.
-They do not treat adultery as an automatic sign of unfitness.
-Instead, they focus on how the conduct has influenced the child’s day-to-day life, safety, and emotional stability.
+When infidelity is raised in a custody case, courts look at whether the behavior affects parenting capacity rather than treating adultery as an automatic sign of unfitness.
+The focus is on how the conduct has influenced the child’s day-to-day life, safety, and emotional stability.

 The court may consider whether a parent’s relationship outside the marriage has disrupted the child’s routine, introduced instability in housing or caregiving, or led to the child being present during arguments or confrontations.
 A pattern of poor judgment or risky behavior related to the affair may be more concerning than a single instance that did not involve the child.